Skip to main content

-Why Your AHI Went Up This Week and What to Check First
+Why Your AHI Went Up: What to Check First

 Practical triage for a sudden AHI rise.
 Check leak, pressure, mask age, event type, and lifestyle.
 When to escalate to your sleep doctor.